S-EGK/2D-Object-Orientation-Detection/README.md

 This script will:
 1. Load the trained UNet model.
 2. Generate masks for the test images.
-3. Save the generated masks in the 'test_mask' folder.
+3. Save the generated masks in the `test_mask` folder.

 ### Step 3: Calculate Rotation Angle
 Run the following script to calculate the rotation angle and draw bounding boxes: